-Then use the second sheet to jot down ONE Goal per child for this year!
+Then write out just ONE Goal per child for this year!

-I have produced a video training series (called The Catholic Homeschool Blueprint) on the reason for doing this, works like a charm to keep you focused and making daily progress!
+YES, I said just one.
+I wrote another post, called The Secret to Homeschool Success, on the reason for doing this, works like a charm to keep you focused and making daily progress!
 Go ahead and read it too!

 Meet other homeschooling families

 Ask these families about their journey, and their approach to home education.
 I can help here too, and connect you to families in your area.
-We have a LOCAL Homeschool Group Directory in the Catholic Homeschool Community, our private, safe place where we can travel this year together with fellow newbies and helpful veterans!
+My BRAND NEW community called Catholic Homeschool Community, is a safe place where we can travel this year together with fellow newbies and helpful veterans!
 Join us this year!

 It is so vital to have a connection to other families, to share in prayer, and support for this new adventure you about to embark upon.
 Many places have support groups locally, that meet regularly for Mass and fellowship (may be hard to find this year!)
 Try to meet some of these families to find friends that mesh with your family’s goal for education!
-By the way, the new Catholic Homeschool Community can help you find local families too!
+(By the way, the new Catholic Homeschool Community can help you find local families too!)

 The moms I met in my first year have continued to be my very best friends for LIFE, they are dear soul sisters in Christ whom I cherish!
 AND their children in turn became our children’s best friends too!